Easy Turron recipe (nougat type)

 - An electric whisk or food mixer – it will save a lot of time

-- Keep mixing until the mixture is thick.
+Keep mixing until the mixture is thick.
 This could take a while so be ready.
-It took me a little under 15minutes.
+(It should take around 15minutes).

 - Try with pistachio and cranberry